michaelirey/aws_summarizer/README.md

  - Add the unique instance report

 Note: For maximum optimization, you may need to run this a few times and fine tune the number of workers in each queue, identifying any bottlenecks.
-Workers could also dynamically created when there is work in the queue and all workers are currently busy.
+Workers could also dynamically be created when there is work in the queue and all workers are currently busy.
 Likewise workers could be destroyed when there is no work in the queue for them.

 There are other benefits of this assembly line strategy besides performance.
 All work is broken in to logic steps, because of this the application will be easier to maintain and adjust.
 Maintenance of the application no longer means impacting the whole process, so less chance for bug to cascade throughout the whole application (although not impossible).
 Also it may be possible for a new developer to work on a small piece of the puzzle without needing to know all the details of the big picture.